- Online ServicesPay Fines, Calendars...

 Three times the Board of Supervisors placed the matter of building a new courthouse before the voters and finally the third time the voters approved $200,000 for construction of a new courthouse.
 Ironically it would ultimately cost the county $300,000 to complete, the amount the voters rejected on the first attempt.

-The new courthouse, built in 1917 was designed by William H. Weeks, a prominent architect from Canada, who also designed many other Woodland buildings, including the existing Porter Building (1915) and the Hotel Woodland (1928).
+The old courthouse, built in 1917 was designed by William H. Weeks, a prominent architect from Canada, who also designed many other Woodland buildings, including the existing Porter Building (1915) and the Hotel Woodland (1928).

 William H. Weeks designed many buildings, but in his own words he said “This courthouse is the most beautiful in California, and I have built and rebuilt many of them and have seen them all..."

-The new courthouse, as shown in the ink drawing above, was built as a rectangular structure which contained two stories, a basement and an attic.
+The courthouse, as shown in the ink drawing above, was built as a rectangular structure which contained two stories, a basement and an attic.
 Its architectural style reflected Greek, Roman and Renaissance influences.
 The concrete exterior was faced with Colusa sandstone, and cornices were faced with terra cotta from the Gladding, McBean Co. factory in Lincoln, California.
 The grounds of Courthouse Square were landscaped by the firm of MacRorie and McLaren of San Francisco.
 The courthouse interior has a prominent rotunda on both the second and third floors with a central corridor running the length of the building on each.
 Both rotundas have marble pilaster columns supporting decorative murals in niches enframed by marble sills.
 The third floor rotunda and corridor has several stained glass skylights with rich oak frames.
 The entry portico has a vaulted ceiling supported by square engaged columns with ornamental architrave and figurines enframing the space.
 All of the walls, stairs and floors of the rotunda and corridors are of cut and polished marble with richly decorated copper handrails and hand-blown egg shaped glass light fixtures.
 The courthouse originally contained county administration as well as criminal justice functions.
 There were two courtrooms in the original plan.

 In 1987 The Yolo County Courthouse was placed on the National Register of Historic Places.
 Extensive renovations took place in the 1980's.
 Today all three floors contain courtrooms, judge's chambers and other court offices.
 A system of closed circuit television and security cameras has been installed.
 The entire facility's data communications wiring was upgraded to accommodate technology needs.